petrfalkovsky/rsschool-cv/cv.md

 * *C#*
 * *.Net*
 #### *Code Example:*
-My project for the flutter community, analogous to the assignment from the RSS course for [Dart]:(https://github.com/petrfalkovsky/Core-Dart-101).
+My project for the flutter community, analogous to the assignment from the RSS-course just for [Dart lang:](https://github.com/petrfalkovsky/Core-Dart-101).

 While I was learning JavaScript/Front-end 2022Q3, I got a job at Athena Plus and did my first project for a [9Global customer](https://github.com/petrfalkovsky/9-Global), later refactoring it using the BEM methodology